 During the month of March (National Women’s History Month) I will be posting a blog on some of the women of Berks County.
 I hope I will be choosing some women that will be interesting to you and you may find them as amazing as I do.
 Also, I will include a Mystery Woman of the Week for you to read and test your knowledge.

 Have you ever eaten at The Speckled Hen?
 For the longest time, historians thought that this log cabin had been the home of Sarah Finney, better known as Widow Finney.
-Later it was determined that the original Finney home was where Judy’s on Cherry is located today.
+Later it was speculated that the original Finney home was where Judy’s on Cherry is located today, while other believe it was located closer to the river.
+Unfortunately, there is no historical or archaeological evidence that indicates the exact location of Finney’s residence.
+However, we know quite a bit about Sarah Finney and the substantial impact she had on her community.

 Sarah was born about 1685 in Philadelphia, to what we might call “well-to-do” parents.
 She married Joseph Finney and the two of them decided to make a life of their own as homesteaders near the ford in the Schuylkill River along what was called the Perkiomen Path.
 They had two sons, Sam and John and two daughters, Rebecca and Anne.
 Joseph planned a plantation with fruit trees and for two years, Joseph and Sarah and their sons and daughters worked tirelessly to clear the land, and make a home for the Finney family.
 Unfortunately, Joseph died in 1734 only a few years after making their homestead.
 Not long after that, Sam and John died also.